bluestreak711/Subtitle_SRT_Creation/README.md

 # Subtitle_SRT_Creation
 ##
-An effective method for language learning is consuming content with same language subtitles.
+Description: An effective method for language learning is consuming content with same language subtitles.
 Unfortunately, subtitles seem to be lacking for content that is not in English.
 I hope we can change that together.
 ##
-##
 INTRODUCTION:
-##
 I was enticed by the idea of Lingopie, but the subscription program seems to be expensive and rely on you being subscribed